Languages: English English Spanish Español

 How Much Food

-As a temporary measure, as we navigate building renovations, the client intake process is conducted outside, and clients receive their groceries curbside in a drive-through manner.
 Families receive a week’s worth of groceries or enough food to provide 21 meals per family member at each visit.
 Families can visit CORA twice a month.

 Kinds of Food